7 Creative Automation Tips for Music Producers

 I sometimes use EQ to create contrast between two similar-sounding sections, like an introduction and verse.
 I’ll keep the intro in a reduced frequency range with a bandpass filter, then automate the filer to open and fill out the spectrum just before the first verse hits.
 Listen to this in the audio clip below:

 For all of the convenience that MIDI programming brings, the sequences you make will lack the natural variation of live playing without a bit of mix automation.
 If you want to bring a loose, organic feel to programmed parts in your DAW, there are a number of things you can do.

 At the top of the list is velocity automation, which controls the how hard a sound is played.
 On a quantized snare that maintains the same placement throughout a song, you’ll want at least one other parameter to be in flux.
 Having some hits come in louder than others is a good way to break this monotony.
 You might want to vary note length too, so automate the release to shorter and longer to have some snares with crack a little more than others.

 This is already enough to get a more natural feel, but you don’t need to stop there.
 To replicate the sound of a drummer hitting a different part of a drum skin, automate snare pitch by just a few cents every hit.

-When you’ve come close to finishing a song, but feel a chorus isn’t jumping out just enough, try pushing things up a couple dB on the master bus to simulate what would be a group of musicians giving more of themselves to the music.
-Alternatively, you can drop the level of the master output before the chorus that you really want to pop, making it seem larger in comparison.
-The latter option is recommended if headroom is limited.
+When you’ve come close to finishing a song, but feel a chorus isn’t jumping out just enough, try pushing things up a couple dB on the master bus with a plug-in like

 At a smaller scale, draw in gain automation on separate instrument submixes, bringing up their level every quarter note, or in a way that emphasizes the feel and character of the instrument.
 This will bring some natural movement to a mix that needs a little oomph.